calumgrant/fei-parser/docs/worklist.md

     - Mark some nodes as hidden - perhaps by ID = Hidden
     - Optimizations, for example reducing hidden nodes with size 1

-When performing a reduction (`writable_tree::reduce`), it walks the children as before.
-Each time it finds a hidden node (by looking at its id), it resizes it to zero children, sets its children to 0, and adds its count to the length of the parent, minus one.
-The `node::next()` function skips hidden nodes, so hidden nodes do not contribute to its length.

-Nodes can be set (via their id) to `Hidden` which removes the node but exposes its children in the parent, or `Remove` which removes the node entirely (including its children).

-Maybe, negative nodes are "hidden" or something?
-Or any node above 1000 is hidden?
-Problem is that we need to have distinct token nodes.
+- Think about API for hidden nodes.
+  - Can we avoid pushing hidden tokens on the stack in the first place??

-- output a tree without including lots of unnecessary stuff
+- output a tree without including lots of unnecessary header files

 - class `writable_tree`